rollup/plugins/packages/commonjs/README.md

   console.log(dep);
   ```

 - `true`: This will always try to return the default export on require without checking if it actually exists.
 This can throw at build time if there is no default export.
+This is how external dependencies are handled when `esmExternals` is not used.
 The advantage over the other options is that, like `false`, this does not add an interop helper for external dependencies, keeping the code lean:

   ```js
   // output